-The Algarve boasts some of the most beautiful beaches in Europe.
+The Algarve boasts some of the most beautiful beaches in Europe for you to explore while you at your villa rental.
 The province can be characterised by two district area: Barlavento and Sotavento

 Baravento - (Western part).
 Situated between Albufeira and Cape St Vincent.
 Along this coast, lovely rock formations are found and, nestled in the rocks, beautiful sandy beaches.

 Sotavento - (Eastern part).
 Situated between Albufeira and Vila Real de Santo Antonio.
 Along this area of the coast are long golden stretches of sandy beaches.

 The Algarve is made up of hundreds of beaches.
 The following is just to give you an insight into a few of the most popular and interesting beaches.
 Click here for our extra page dedicated to the Lagoa district beaches and coves